 Care and Feeding of Bowel Bugs

 Start eating foods rich in soluble fiber: brussel sprouts, avocado, yams, potatoes, oranges, sweet potato, asparagus, nuts, apples, turnips, plantains, taro, and broccoli.

 You can get soluble fiber from beans, but make sure the beans are soaked overnight before you cook them.

 Here is an easy way to cheat: InnovixLabs Broad Spectrum Prebiotic contains over a dozen different types of soluble fiber that you won’t digest, but will make your gut flora very happy.
 Different fibers for different bugs, in different sections of the gut.
 Note that feeding just one type of bug will help sustain a community of bugs that depend on the waste of the first bug as a food source.
 Start with just half teaspoon a day and work up to a couple of tablespoons per day…or else you’ll end up with what my roly-poly eater calls butt-burps.

 The cell lining of your colon is built to thrive on the butyrates secreted by probiotics.
-Any left over butyrates help reduce inflammation in the gut – hope Crohn’s and IBD folks are reading.
+Any left over butyrates help heal the gut.

 Oh, and if you want find out what’s in your gut, check out the American Gut Project.